Notorious B.I.G. (song)

 "Notorious B.I.G." is a song and single by The Notorious B.I.G. from the album Born Again, which features Lil' Kim, and Puff Daddy.
-As a tribute song, Lil' Kim and Puff Daddy's verses have little relevance to Biggie's verse, which is about being in the hospital while being comforted by attractive female nurses.
+As a tribute song, Lil' Kim and Puff Daddy's verses were recorded following Wallace's 1997 death, while Biggie's verse, originally from an unreleased song revolves around his experience in the hospital while being comforted by attractive female nurses.
 It samples the song "Notorious" by Duran Duran.

 In February 2013, the song resurfaced on the Bubbling Under R&B/Hip-Hop Singles chart at #5 for one week.

 Music video

-The music video consists of Puff Daddy inviting a security guard (played by Tracy Morgan) to a house party, and a traffic jam, and a big party in the end glorifying Notorious B.I.G.
-It features cameos from 98 Degrees, Krayzie Bone, Thug Queen, Cuban Link, Wish Bone, Missy Elliott, Nas, Jennifer Lopez, Lil' Cease, Fat Joe and others.
-Puff Daddy was also the director of the video.
+The music video was directed by Puff Daddy and features a narrative where he invites a security guard (played by Tracy Morgan) to a house party.
+The video is notable for its extensive cameos from figures in hip hop and pop culture, including 98 Degrees, Krayzie Bone, Thug Queen, Cuban Link, Wish Bone, Missy "Misdemeanor" Elliott, Nas, Jennifer Lopez, Lil' Cease, and Fat Joe.